 If a device has been previously connected then the pairing option menu will appear when you attempt subsequent connections.
 You can choose to have the computer create a pairing code for you, use the device's existing pairing code or you can pair certain devices without using a code.

-Figure 7 - 2
+Figure 7 - 2 Add a Device

-Pair with a wireless

-device

 To Add a Bluetooth Device